braddmg/GenFlow/README.md

 Phylogenomic Tree: The output of the phylogenomic analysis in newick format. <br>
 pyANI Results: The results of the Average Nucleotide Identity (ANI) analysis.
 Refer to [pyANI](https://github.com/widdowquinn/pyani) for more information <br>
 ![ANIm Percentage Identity](https://raw.githubusercontent.com/braddmg/images/main/ANIm_percentage_identity.png)
+An important feature implemented in this pipeline is that the FASTA files for the downloaded genomes include both the taxonomy and the accession number in their filenames!
+This is extremely useful for downstream analysis, but please note that some manual editing may still be required for certain names, as the process isn't entirely perfect (though we did our best :c). <br>
-The analysis process will culminate in a message indicating that your phylogenomic plots and ANI results are ready. <br>
+The analysis will conclude with a message notifying you that your phylogenomic plots and ANI results are ready, along with a report of the total time taken for the process. <br>
 ## Logs Folder
 The `logs` folder contains log files generated during the execution of the GenFlow pipeline. <br>
 These files are crucial for troubleshooting and understanding the workflow's performance.